 Protecting against player fraud not only reduces business loss, but choosing a secure and seamless solution can actually become a competitive advantage by improving customer experiences and retention.
 Robust security practices throughout a business, from hardening server security to using unique biometrics for user authentication, improves the end user experience and establishes trust.
 Below, we will outline how age verification can be applied for online gambling, video games, and eSports.

 Combining identity and age verification for gaming operators

-Many online services, from sports betting apps for the Eurocup to poker, fall into online gambling, which have AML compliance requirements and age restrictions.
-Meeting online KYC check requirements also opens up market opportunities.
+Many online services, from sports betting apps for the Eurocup to poker, fall into online gambling, which have AML compliance requirements and online betting age restrictions.
+Meeting these online betting age and KYC check requirements also opens up market opportunities.
 For example, the GlüNeuRStV treaty in Germany is legalizing online gaming as of July 2021, but businesses need to implement effective age verification to obtain a license.
-The minimum legal age for gambling is 18 in most countries and 21 in some, like the United States and choosing an identity verification solution that can meet market-specific requirements will offload regulatory burdens.
-For example, automating rejections for individuals who fail age checks during identity verification can mitigate fines, while also reducing operational overhead.
+The minimum legal online betting age is 18 in most countries and 21 in some, like the United States.
+Most countries, however, do not have an esports age limit.
+Choosing an identity verification solution that can meet market-specific requirements will offload regulatory burdens.
+For example, automating rejections for individuals who fail online betting age checks during identity verification can mitigate fines, while also reducing operational overhead.

 Using age verifications to expand market access for video games and eSports